September 14th - October 1st, 2020

 Helpful Information for 2020 Namibia and Botswana Photography Tour

-- Two aerial flights per guest in Sossusvlei included (by heli, fixed wing, or hot air balloon based on availability and weather)
+- Two aerial flights per guest in Sossusvlei by heli, fixed wing, or hot air balloon (based on availability and weather)

-Safaris will be in boats specially designed for photography (seats 8) featuring built-in tripods or on 4×4 safari vehicles by land (three vehicles for group).
-We will rotate between water safaris and land safaris to provide for more opportunities for a variety of photography.
+Safaris will be in boats (8 seats) specially designed for photography featuring built-in tripods or on 4×4 safari vehicles by land (three vehicles for group).
+We will rotate between water and land safaris to provide more opportunities for a variety of photography.

-For US citizens staying under 90 days, visas for Namibia can be obtained at the port of entry.
-A visa for Zambia can be obtained at the port of entry for $50 and is valid for 90 days.
+For US citizens, planeside visas for Namibia are available for tourists staying less than 90 days.
 Botswana does not require a visa for stays under 90 days.
 A visitor visa will be issued at the port of entry in South Africa for those staying 90 days or less.

 It is advisable to carry your passport containing any valid visas and also your driver’s license while traveling in Namibia to avoid any issues with the national authorities.